The Stunning Art Collection at the Kroller Muller Museum

 In the middle of a lush National Park, The Hoge Veluwe, you will find the wonderful Kroller Muller Museum.
-It showcases the second largest collection of Van Gogh paintings (Potato eaters, Night in Arles, etc.) in the world.
+It showcases the second largest collection of Van Gogh paintings in the world.
+It is also here where you will see some of his most famous masterpieces such as The Potato Eaters &, A Night in Arles.

 The Kroller-Muller museum consists of almost 90 paintings and over 180 drawings and boasts of the largest sculpture garden in all of Europe.

 It displays about 40 works of Vincent van Gogh.
 Also you will also find wonderful masterpieces by modern masters such as Claude Monet, Pierre Auguste Renoir, Georges Seurat, Pablo Picasso and many more!

 The Kröller-Müller Museum was founded by Helene Kröller-Müller, an avid art collector.
 She was one of the first to recognize and appreciate the beauty and worth of Vincent van Gogh’s paintings.

 In 1935, she donated her whole collection to the state of the Netherlands.
 In 1938, the museum was opened to the public.
 The sculpture garden was added in 1961 and the new exhibition wing opened in 1977.

 All these wonderful Van Gogh paintings are exhibited in the Kroller-Muller Museum, together with a great collection of the impressionists.

 In the sculpture park, you can see sculptures by Barbara Hepworth, Rodin, Henry Moore, Maillol, Wenckebach and many others.
 The sculpure park is wonderful as well.

 How to get to the Kroller-Muller Museum with public transport from Amsterdam